Sathvikdevineni/SleePi/README.md

 ```bash
 sudo raspi-config
 ```
-Go to _Interfacing Options_ select _Camera_ and follow the prompts to enable it.
+Go to _Interfacing Options_, select _Camera_ and follow the prompts to enable it.
 Your Raspberry Pi will reboot.

-To select the audio device you need to select ....
+To output the audio trough the AUX port, you need to go to the _raspi-config_ again, select _System Options_ , then _Audio_ and _3.5mm jack_.

 ### Pre-Requisites